 Wrapping Up OT Month: Living Life to The Fullest

 The profession of occupational therapy has come a long way since its official designation in 1920.
 With advances in mental health treatments, child development strategies, productive aging, and a greater link between overall wellness in rehabilitation, occupational therapy has expanded its influence and scope into all areas of our lives.
 Occupational therapy revolves around the patient by placing a high degree of importance on their personal goals.
-This focus results in teaching skills and interventions geared towards the daily activities most meaningful for the patient to allow them to “live life to the fullest”.
+This focus results in teaching skills and interventions geared towards the daily activities most meaningful for the patient to “live life to the fullest”.

 when experience says,